Lakshmi-Chandana/lakshmi-chandana_data606/Proposal.md

 ## How do you plan to develop/apply ML and how you evaluate/compare the performance of the models?

-We are planning the metrics such as recall, accuract, f-1 score and confusion matrix.
+We are planning the metrics such as recall, accuracy, f-1 score and confusion matrix.

 ## What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?